ERAXIS- anidulafungin injection, powder, lyophilized, for solution

 Pregnant rats were intravenously administered anidulafungin at doses of 2, 6, or 20 mg/kg/day from gestation day 7 through lactation day 20.
 Milk samples were collected from 5 rats per group on lactation day 14 at approximately 1 hours post dose.
 Approximately dose-proportional anidulafungin concentrations were found in the milk of lactating rats.

-The safety and effectiveness of ERAXIS in patients ≤16 years old has not been established [see Clinical Pharmacology (12.4)].
+The safety and effectiveness of ERAXIS in pediatric patients with esophageal candidiasis has not been established.